c-marcus-bjss/cds-api-docs/docs/README.md

  1. Create a GitHub account and send your username/email to Colin/Charlie so they can add you as a collaborator.
  2. Navigate to [StackEdit](https://stackedit.io/)
- 3. In the sidebar click 'Workspaces' and then 'Add a GitHub workspace'
+ 3. In the sidebar on the right, click 'Workspaces' and then 'Add a GitHub workspace
  4. Use Settings:

 |Repository URL|Branch|
 |--|--|
 | https://github.com/cmarcus-nhs/cds-api-docs |`develop`  |

- 5. Click OK and Allow GitHub to authorise.
+5. Click OK and Allow GitHub to authorise (no need to allow access to your private repositories).

  ## Authoring and Reviewing